Photo credit: Raw Pixel, Unsplash

-Below we'll go through a case where the employer took legal action after former employees made use of confidential information to setup a competing business.
+Below we will go through a case where the employer took legal action after former employees made use of confidential information to setup a competing business.

-Importantly, the employees in this case did not have a non-compete clause in their employment contracts and this did not stop the employer from taking legal action.
+Importantly, the employees in this case did not have a non-compete clause in their employment contracts but this did not stop the employer from taking legal action.

 And, I won't keep you in suspense, we'll start with the case outcome.

 The former employees had to return the profits from their wrong doing.